Key takeaways:

 An entry system works by verifying the identities of authorized tenants and providing a way for visitors to request property access.
 All door entry systems need hardware installed at the entrance (often outdoors).
 This outdoor door entry system is called the base station.
 Some systems also require hardware installed in every unit throughout the building.
 Those devices are called substations.

 Substations and base stations within a building entry system may communicate via wiring (if it’s a wired system) or the internet if it’s wireless.
-The best systems are IP systems, which means they are internet-connected and communicate via the Internet Protocol.
+The best systems are IP door entry systems, which means they are internet-connected and communicate via the Internet Protocol.

 To use a building entry system, a visitor searches for a resident in the system’s directory and presses a button to contact them.
-The system alerts the tenant that they have a visitor, usually through a phone call and/or mobile app notification.
+The system alerts the tenant that they have a visitor, usually through a phone call and mobile app notification.
 Then, the tenant speaks with their visitor and opens the door for them by pressing a button.
 When the tenant presses the ‘door release’ button, the system sends a signal to the door’s electric or magnetic lock, which allows entry.

 Watch how ButterflyMX works: